dh4/gallerize.js/README.md

 The border color around the active thumbnail.
 Default is `#000`.

+##### thumbnails.hpadding

+The horizontal padding between thumbnails as a percent of the width of the thumbnails.
+Default is `0.125`.

+##### thumbnails.vpadding

+The vertical padding of thumbnails as a percent of the height of the thumbnails.
+Default is `0.125`.

 #### indicators

 Allows you to display an indicator navigation.
 It cannot co-exist with `thumbnails`.